squaresLab/BugZoo/tse-2012/ccrypt/README.md

 ## Notes

+0. **Can't be compiled to 32-bit on a 64-bit platform, otherwise files will be ignored.**

 1. To ease the creation of the test scripts, I changed the the source code such that it reads from stdin instead of tty when it seeks user input.
 In the original source code, the calls to fopen that reference tty are at line 16